 Scholarships Recognize Students’ Commitment to Community and Government

-The Broward League of Cities’ Scholarship for Government Studies program recognizes students who want to pursue a career in government, and have demonstrated strong leadership skills, academic achievement and a commitment to community service.
+In its 7th year, the Broward League of Cities’ Scholarship for Government Studies program has donated a total of $28,000 to students who are preparing for a career in government and have demonstrated strong leadership skills, academic achievement and a commitment to community service.
+The four recipients were selected from 44 applicants and include:

 About the Broward League of Cities